Consensys/doc.teku/docs/HowTo/Prevent-Slashing.md

 # Slashing protection

-[Teku implements slashing protection] to prevent validators from signing incorrect blocks or attestations.
+Teku implements [slashing protection] to prevent validators from signing incorrect blocks or attestations.

-You can import and export the slashing-protection file when migrating validator keys between validator clients.
-Teku supports the [validator client interchange format] when importing or exporting the slashing-protection file.
+You can import and export the slashing protection file when migrating validator keys between validator clients.
+Teku supports the [validator client interchange format] when importing or exporting the slashing protection file.

 !!! note